Projects

 Climate planning in West Piedmont

-George Mason University is working with municipalities in the West Piedmont region of Virginia - City of Danville, Henry County, and City of Martinsville - to improve energy efficiency, lower energy costs, and enhance community resiliency for all.
-Mason researchers will collaborate with local government staff and community members on three core initiatives: model greenhouse gas emissions and cursory risk factors for the community; develop an energy resilience action plan; and implement actions through applied learning for students.
+George Mason University worked with municipalities in the West Piedmont region of Virginia - City of Danville, Henry County, and City of Martinsville - to improve energy efficiency, lower energy costs, and enhance community resiliency for all.
+George Mason researchers collaborated with local government staff and community members on three core initiatives: model greenhouse gas emissions and cursory risk factors for the community; develop an energy resilience action plan; and implement actions through applied learning for students.

-Over the course of one year, the following three phases will be conducted by Mason experts, partnered local governments, and community representatives:
+Over the course of one year, the following three phases were conducted by George Mason experts, partnered local governments, and community representatives:

 Phase 1: Model energy emissions and assess resiliency risks to provide a baseline for establishing targets and specific actions.